raspberrypilearning/sense-hat-cheerlights/en/step_3.md

 1. You should see the color red represented in different ways.
 Try the same with a different colour name.

-1. The Sense HAT library expects 0-255 RGB values.
+1. The Sense HAT library expects RGB values from 0 to 255.
 Try setting the LEDs to different colours using:

     ```python
     from sense_hat import SenseHat